Classes and Programs

 A Lanner Falcon landing on licensed falconer, Cathy Schlott's outstretched gloved hand.

-Open to participants 8 years and older.
+Open to participants 10 years or older.
 Those under 16 must be accompanied by a registered adult.

 Virtual Fun: Meet and Tweets!